listeven989/email.dev/specs/database.spec.md

-Grab a database from neon.tech
+Grab a database from neon.tech.
+Fill out the .env

 Run the db.sql to set up